tonymullen/matrio/README.md

 # MatriO

 MatriO is a game based on matrix multiplication to be played by 4 people using a standard deck of playing cards (mini sized is recommended) and a special board.

 <!-- <img src="./images/photo-fixed.png" alt="board" width="420"/> -->
 <img src="./images/photo-fixed.png" alt="board" width="550"/>

+<a href="https://tonymullen.github.io/matrio-react/"><strong>Play online</strong></a>

 ## The object of the game